-CartONG & its partner Terre des hommes (Tdh) have just released a toolkit of 24 documents – compiled all throughout this year – under an open license to facilitate the use of Mobile Data Collection by humanitarians and development actors.
+Between December 2017 and February 2018, CartONG & its partner Terre des hommes (Tdh) released a toolkit of 40 documents, under an open licence to facilitate the use of Mobile Data Collection by humanitarians and development actors.

 - - - -